Best Online Nursing Programs in Oregon (2026)

 How does Nursing pay in Oregon compare to other states?

-Oregon offers competitive entry-level wages, though median salaries are currently 6.2% below the national trend.
+Oregon offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Oregon a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Oregon?